 - Dhania

-- Also spelt dhunia, and known as cilantro in the US, it is fresh coriander leaves which are used as a garnish in curry dishes or in the preparation of savouries such as samoosas.
+- Known as cilantro in the US, it is fresh coriander leaves which are used as a garnish in curry dishes or in the preparation of savouries such as samoosas.
 Pounded dhania leaves are also an important ingredient for some chutneys.
 When crushed, dhania leaves have an unmistakable pungent smell.
-They can also be chopped and used like parsley.
+They can also be chopped and used like parsley… more

 - Garlic

 - A popular herb and a member of the onion family which is often used fresh in combination with fresh root ginger, although in fish dishes only garlic is used.
-Garlic minced or liquidized with a little oil and salt will last well in the refrigerator, is always ready to use and saves time.
+Garlic minced or liquidised with a little oil and salt will last well in the refrigerator, is always ready to use and saves time… more

 - Ginger

 - Ginger, like nearly all spices, contains a volatile oil that gives it its destinctive flavour which is aromatic, biting and slightly sweet.
 Fresh ginger is indispensible for making curries and breyanis and mixed with garlic makes an excellent meat tenderizer.
 Dried whole ginger is more fibrous and less aromatic than fresh, but is more pungent.
 It can be powdered easily and retains its spicy flavour for a long time.
-Ground ginger is used in flavouring koesisters, konfyts, puddings and cakes.
+Ground ginger is used in flavouring koesisters, konfyt, puddings and cakes… more

 - Jeera

-- The Malay and Indian term for cumin, a caraway-shaped seed that looks like fennel but is slightly more bitter.
+- The Malay and Indian term for cumin, a caraway shaped seed that looks like fennel but is slightly more bitter.
 When the seeds are ground, the powder has a distinctive green colour.
-Jeera is an important ingredient for making various masalas, so is always used in curries and breyanis.
+Jeera is an important ingredient for making various masalas, so is always used in curries and breyanis… more

 - Masala